 Our first baseball trip of 2006 took us to Southern California to see games in Los Angeles, San Diego and Anaheim.
 The baseball foray was included in a longer trip covering portions of Southern California and nearby Mexico.
 When traveling to Northern California a few years before, I chose to go in September, when the weather is at its best.
 Unfortunately, I did not give the trip to Southern California the same amount of thought when we decided to go in early June.

 Unbeknownst to me at the time, low clouds and fog often cover coastal sections of Southern California during June, when ocean temperatures are still fairly cool.
-Known as “June gloom” by the locals, the low clouds can cover the sun for days at a time, resulting in gloomy conditions.
+Known as “June gloom” by the locals, the low clouds can cover the sun for days at a time, resulting in dreary conditions.
 My timing for a trip to Southern California almost couldn’t have been worse, but we were determined to enjoy the trip, regardless of the weather.

 Headquartered in San Diego for the week, I drove up to Los Angeles during a Wednesday afternoon.
-Leaving the hotel in San Diego hours before the first pitch (scheduled for 700 pm), I made good time traveling Interstate 5 north until we approached LA.
+Leaving the hotel in San Diego hours before the first pitch (scheduled for 700 pm), I made good time traveling Interstate 5 north until I approached LA.
 Apparently I caught the beginning of the evening commute, and sat in traffic for almost an hour.
 The delay reminded me of traffic in NJ or Long Island NY, but at least there was some movement.
 Despite the delay, I arrived early enough to explore Dodger Stadium.

 The incident ended quickly with no violence, and I went about my way explore the outside of the park.
 At no time did I feel threatened, as I believed that the fans were generally harmless.
 However, based on what happened to the Giants fan not long after my incident made me reflect on the encounter.
 Perhaps I was in more peril than I thought.

 The unpleasantness behind me, I met my brother (who was staying nearby) and we wandered around the outside of Dodger Stadium.
-Third on the list of oldest active ballparks in MLB, this was a baseball shrine, with a long storied history.
+Third on the list of oldest active ballparks in MLB, this is a baseball shrine, with a long storied history.
 On this night, however, with low clouds and smog providing a dank environment, Dodger Stadium felt a bit less regal, almost washed out.
 Still, we were in the presence of a baseball cathedral, and we weren’t going to let immoderate conditions to ruin it for us.

 Emerging from the tunnel from the concourse behind home plate, the smog and low clouds were clearly evident.
 In fact, the haze and smog were so bad that the nearby San Gabriel Mountains to the north of the park were not visible this evening.
 Apparently, the “June gloom” was insistent on making its presence known.